 The Basic Dynamic Programming Concept

 Back then, computers didn’t have embedded memory; instead, programs were run by feeding a series of punch cards into the system.
 When combined with time constraints, this method could present efficiency issues.
 Let’s say that you need to create a schedule that runs all punch cards at specific times and in an order that depends on maximum use from each card.
 To optimize your card schedule, you’ll create a series of sub-problems to handle the variables.
-Each sub-problem is formulated identically to the overall problem.
-You can solve for the total by solving the sub-problems first.
+This is the basis for dynamic programming.

 Time to Memoize

-To develop the formula, identify the sub-problem first, and then convert it into a mathematical concept.
+To create your optimal formula, identify the sub-problem first, and then convert it into a mathematical concept.
 You’re doing this to look for recurrence (the repeating decision).
 That recurrence is what you’re going to formulate.
 You’re looking for a fundamental “if-then” question and answer, such as, “if this number appears at step A, then here is what must occur at step A+1.”
 Use that reoccurring problem to streamline your program so it will never have to ask the same question twice, or if it does, you don’t have to run the same calculation again because the result is saved.

 And there’s your answer, cowpoke.
 Although the concept can seem mysterious and hard to understand for beginners, dynamic programming is a great way to ensure that your applications run at peak efficiency and with minimum waste.
 We hope our guide has helped you wrap your head around this key programming concept.
 It’s in your interest, as a coder, to learn dynamic programming and become the crackerjack coder you’ve always wanted to be!

-What’s your opinion of dynamic programming?
+What’s your opinion on dynamic programming?
 Let us know your thoughts in our comments section below.

 If you’re interested in finding out more about dynamic programming, download the Career Karma app.